Hello World! New updates to the website coming soon! Apologies for the lack of vigilance on my end, expect a site overhaul in the coming week.

 During the competition individual team members compete in one or more events, often with a partner, based on the rules published each year by the National Science Olympiad organization.
 Points are awarded for each event, along with Gold, Silver, and Bronze Olympic style medals for the top three places.
 The top teams in each division, from each state, are invited to participate in the National Science Olympiad competition.
-This year the National Science Olympiad will be held May 17-18,2013, at Wright State University, in Dayton, Ohio.
+This year the National Science Olympiad will be held May 18-20,2016, at the University of Wisconsin, Stout.

 Science Olympiad is an international academic competition for students at all grade levels.
 Science Olympiad events cover a wide range of science, technology, engineering, and mathematics (STEM) topics and are based on and supported by the state and national content standards.

 On this page you can find information on the 2016 Nevada State competition which will be held on March 5, 2016 at University of Nevada, Reno, Davidson Science and Math Building.

 Science Olympiad began in 1982 when science educators from Michigan and Delaware got together to begin planning a program to enhance science education in their states through academic competition and teamwork.
 The first tournaments were held in 1983...